-Personal hub of a scatterbrained fangirl currently trapped by swimming Martian and manga artist attacks.
+Personal hub of a scatterbrained fangirl currently trapped by school and weebo feels.
 Also a writer doomed by procrastination.

 Has a huge thing for tragedies.

 Posts mostly queued.
 May be prone to spontaneous bursts of energy, constant worrying, or general weirdness.
 Also apologises for excessive swearing, conceited opinions, exaggerated rants, intimidation, spoilers, and/or sexual inclinations.

 the most comforting words a father can say

 look at the fucking dog

 Work by 虫麻呂 (twitter)

 Here’s the thing.

 I read a lot of scripts.
 A lot.
 From professionals to aspiring writers to complete newbies.
 Features and pilots.
 Specs and treatments.

 And 8 times out of 10 the fan fic that I’ve read over the last, oh, 15 years is …